TheSharks/WildBeastDocs/docs/install_windows.md

 ###Elasticsearch section

-**IMPORTANT NOTE:** Unless you use Elastic and Kibana like we do, **don't modify this unless your instance is and want easier log stashing!**
+**IMPORTANT NOTE:** Unless you use Elastic like we do, **don't modify this!** It's meant for large instances and hence advanced users only!

 Property | Explanation | Notes |
 -------- | ----------- | ----- |